HaojiHu/Sets2Sets/README.md

 ```
 The data will be generated under the current folder.
 You can just replace the two files (TaFang_history.csv and TaFang_future.csv) with these two generated files to apply our method on Dunnhumby data set as before.

+We update the training loss view as previous version is not easy for observing the training loss at each epoch.

 Last Update Date: Oct.
 1, 2019